Samarth7805/Sentiment-Analysis/README.md

 **Retrain from scratch (optional):**

 The pre-trained model files are already in `models/`.
 Only run this if you want to retrain.
-Note: requires the full Sentiment140 file (`training.1600000.processed.noemoticon.csv`, 145 MB) which is not in the repo.
+Note: requires the full Sentiment140 file (`training.1600000.processed.noemoticon.csv`, 145 MB) (You can download from Kaggle by searching the name of dataset)  which is not in the repo.

 ```bash
 python train.py